Ms Sparky: Description

 Ms Sparky covered, in addition to work performance issues by DoD contractors, incidences of contractor misconduct including violent crimes, rapes, health and disability concerns by former contractor employees.
 Besides KBR, the blog focused on other major contractors such as DynCorp, Fluor, and Triple Canopy.
 The blog's categories were: Chemical and other exposures; Contractor deaths; Electrocutions; Indictments, convictions and arrests; Human trafficking; Rape, hazing, discrimination and harassment; Rants.

-The website was also a mean for families of Army subcontracting employees to connect and solve their distress.

-The blog earned money through donations and advertisements.
+The blog was also a mean for families of Army subcontracting employees to connect and solve their distress, and earned money through donations and advertisements.